A Brief Review of Optimal Scaling of the Main MCMC Approaches and Optimal Scaling of Additive TMCMC Under Non-Regular Cases: Comparison with the ESJD approach associated with RWM

 Figure \ref{fig:comparison2} compares the autocorrelations associated with TMCMC (thick, green vertical lines) and RWM (red vertical lines) chains for dimensions 10, 50 and 100.
 In every case, the autocorrelations corresponding to TMCMC are uniformly lower than those based on RWM.
 This clearly appears to be the consequence of lesser complexity of additive TMCMC with scaling $\ell/\sqrt{d}$ as opposed to that of RWM with scaling $\ell/(d\log d)$.

+Apart from the autocorrelations, we have also compared TMCMC with RWM with respect to the KS distance.
+For $d=10$, the TMCMC and RWM based KS distances, up to three decimal places, are 0.006 and 0.008, respectively; for $d=50$, the respective distances are 0.013 and 0.035, and for $d=100$, the TMCMC based KS distance is 0.014, while that based on RWM is 0.041.
+In other words, TMCMC significantly outperforms RWM with respect to the $Cauchy(0,1)$ proposal in terms of the KS distance.

 Figure \ref{fig:comparison} magnifies the issue related to the speed of exploration of the target density by additive TMCMC and RWM, by comparing the two algorithms for the first 10,000 iterations when $d=10$.
 As seen in the figure, in the first 10,000 iterations TMCMC explored the target density more adequately than RWM, the traceplots indicate faster mixing of TMCMC compared to RWM, and the autocorrelation of TMCMC decayed much faster than that of RWM.
+In this case, the TMCMC based KS distance is $0.046$ while that based on RWM is $0.077$, confirming the visual insight offered by Figure \ref{fig:comparison}.